35 Examples of Personal Goals You Need to Set (Updated 2023)

 Practice patience

 Are you one of those who fly off the handle too quickly?
-Learn how to take a step back and assess the situation to prevent you from losing your patience.
+Learn how to step back and assess the situation to prevent you from losing your patience.

 Work on your weakness